Biomedical Waste Disposal Guidelines

 Radioactive Waste

-Radioactive waste is most commonly produced during chemotherapy treatments, but can also be produced in other nuclear medicine practices like mammography or CT scans.
-Within radioactive waste, there’s a breakdown between trace waste and bulk waste.
+Radioactive waste is most common in chemotherapy treatments.
+Nuclear medicine practices like mammography or CT scans can also produce radioactive waste.
+Within radioactive waste, there’s a breakdown between trace waste and bulk waste

 Sharps

 Sharps waste makes up the most complicated category of biomedical waste, as what a sharp is used for can change its waste classification.
-However, regardless of its specific waste classification, sharps waste should always be placed in a sharps container.
+However, regardless of its specific waste classification, you should always place sharps waste in a sharps container.

 Biomedical Waste Disposal Process

-How biomedical waste gets handled is dependent on its designation, but for medical practices, it generally falls into placing things in the right bins.
-Each bin for a waste designation should have a specific color, and for sharps waste, that bin must be puncture proof.
+How you handle biomedical waste is dependent on its designation, but for medical practices, it generally falls into placing things in the right bins.
+Each bin for a waste designation should have a specific color, and for sharps waste, that bin must be puncture-proof.

 Medical Waste Pros partners with a nationwide network of waste disposal providers who are experts in all types of medical waste.
-Give us a call at (888) 755-6370, or fill out the form on the page, and we’ll find your organization a fully compliant and affordable medical waste disposal solution in just minutes.
+Give us a call at (888) 755-6370, or fill out the form on the page.
+We’ll find your organization a fully compliant and affordable medical waste disposal solution in just minutes.